ministryofjustice/sensu-formula/README.rst

 metric_name
   The name of the metric/target to pull from graphite.
 This can be any standard graphite target and can therefore include any of the default graphite functions.
-If the test is host-specific the test can also refer to the hostpath by using the
+If the test is host-specific the test can also refer to the hostpath by using the :::metric_prefix::: sensu variable.

 params
   The set of additional parameters for this check, which should include the critical and warning